vyos/vyos-documentation/docs/vpn/openvpn.rst

 `persistent-tunnel` option is recommended, it prevents the TUN/TAP device from closing on connection resets or daemon reloads.

+.. note:: Using **openvpn-option -reneg-sec** can be tricky.
+This option is used to renegotiate data channel after n seconds.
+When used at both server and client, the lower value will trigger the renegotiation.
+If you set it to 0 on one side of the connection (to disable it), the chosen value on the other side will determine when the renegotiation will occur.

 .. code-block:: sh

   set interfaces openvpn vtun10 mode server